BIGJRA/BIGJRA.github.io/rejuv.md

 game asks which difficulty mode you’d prefer.
-Personally, I would recommend Casual Mode for anyone attempting to do a more restrictive challenge run or anyone who does not have much experience with the Reborn-style Pokémon game.
+Personally, I would recommend Casual Mode for anyone attempting to do a more restrictive challenge run or anyone who does not have much experience with the Reborn-style Pokemon game.
 I would recommend Normal Mode to anyone looking for a challenge or who found Reborn’s difficulty adequate, and Intense Mode to those with lots of experience who found Normal / Reborn too easy, somehow.
 Regardless of choice, the game allows you to change